 Prior to graduation, HDCLS students are required to complete a research project to demonstrate research proficiency.
 The HDCLS Predoctoral Project is led by the student (must be first-authored) under the supervision of an HDCLS core faculty member.
 The project involves completing the following stages of a study: conception, design, data analysis, and completion of a manuscript ready for publication.
 An HDCLS faculty committee consisting of the study supervisor and a reader will review the project at completion.

-Beginning Fall 2014, all EDP doctoral students admitted without a master’s in the field must complete an en-route master’s before receiving the doctoral degree.
+EDP doctoral students admitted without a master’s in the field must complete an en-route master’s degree before receiving the doctoral degree.
 See the En-Route Master’s page for requirements.

 Doctoral Portfolio Programs (Optional)